pmanningMN/EcologyDataProject_GarlicMustard/DataCompilation/GMTransectCompile.md

 Newunique=na.locf(uniquesimple)
 GMdata$UniqueID=Newunique
 ```
+###Calculating Overlap

+Because Garlic Mustard has a two year life cycle, there are two life stages of Garlic Mustard: Rosette and Stem.
+These may compete with each other so we would like to measure how often these two types of Garlic Mustard share a transect length.
+To do this we must calculate the value of overlap.

-Now the overlap values can be calculated for each individual transect coordinate.
-These values are then added to the overlap list variable.
+Previously overlap could be roughly calculated by assuming that [PercentOverlap = (PercentGM -( PercentRose + PercentStem))] However this is an assumption that is not alway accurate.
+In this new overlap calculation values created by the overlap function are added to the overlap list variable.
 These are done in order so the first list item of overlap will match the first list item for Unique.ID.

 This function calculates overlap by checking for the following 9 conditions (for all non NA values):